radial/wheel-clarity/spoke/README.md

 Since this is a log viewing application, running by itself is pretty useless as it will only view it's own logs.
-So if you already use fig to start up a collection of images (let's assume other Radial Spokes) then you may combine the contents of all the `fig.yml` files to produce an even larger Wheel.
+So if you already use fig to start up a collection of images (let's assume other Radial Spokes) then you may combine the contents of all the `fig.yml` files to produce a hybrid Wheel.
 If all the images keep to the Radial topology guidelines, then they should work out-of-the-box.